freemansoft/ESP8266-MicroPython/README.md

 ```

-## ServoSweep Callback Relies on Schedule.
+## Scheduled Callback Deferral

+ServoSweep Callback relies on deferred execution because it allocates memory.
 The servo sweep example has some math and other operations.
 That code may not be safe so the servosweep callback handler uses `machine.schedule()` to push the servo targeting work back onto the main thread where heap allocations can occure.
 The `togglepin.py` and `servosweep.py` both do this the same way with the same callback function tname.

 ```mermaid
 sequenceDiagram